bavla/biblio/oss/time.md

 T5.1.
 State of scientific publishing in Slovenia
   - M5.1.1.
-Completing the data collection of stratified APC (1 year)
+Completing the data collection of stratified APC (1-12).
   - M5.1.2.
-Completing the analysis (+1year)
+Completing the analysis (13-18).
   - M5.1.3.
-Compiling and publishing Recommendations (+1 year)
+Compiling and publishing Recommendations (19-30).

 T5.2.
 Problems in publishing
   - M5.2.1.
-Delivering a presentation on the Goodhart Law on a conference.(1 year)
+Delivering a presentation on the Goodhart Law on a conference.(1-12).
   - M5.2.2.
-Submitting a scientific paper on the Goodhart Law (+ 1 year)
+Submitting a scientific paper on the Goodhart Law (13-24).
   - M5.2.3.
-Completing an algorithm for detecting anomalies in scientific publications (+1 year)
+Completing a collection of algorithms for detecting anomalies in scientific publications (13-36).

 T5.3.
 Open publishing
   - M5.3.1.
 Delivering a presentation on PRC models.
-(1 year)
+(1-12).
   - M5.3.2.
-Submitting a scientific paper on PRC models (+1 year)
+Submitting a scientific paper on PRC models (13-24).
   - M5.3.3.
-Delivering a report on tests performed on AMC and ADAM (+1 year)
+Delivering a report on tests performed on AMC and ADAM (13-36).

 Opombe:
   1. V T5.3. bi poleg AMC dodal še ADAM (The Art of Discrete and Applied Mathematics)